Jordan’s ID gets recognition.

 - The claimant must sign their request.

-Thanks to the new ID card, these operations can now be carried out in a matter of seconds.
+Thanks to the new ID card, these operations can now be carried out in seconds.

-Applications are numerous in local administrations, in police stations, at post offices or banks, for the social sector, for vehicle rental services, transports, healthcare, and hospitals.
+Applications are numerous in local administrations, police stations, post offices or banks, for the social sector, vehicle rental services, transport, healthcare, and hospitals.

 The benefits are related to time savings.
 ID operations are carried out much faster and more efficiently, even at physical counters.
-For physical controls, the visual control takes place as with a traditional card and a customs official can also check the photo stored on the microprocessor.
+The visual control takes place for physical controls as with a traditional card, and a customs official can also check the photo stored on the microprocessor.

-The new government-issued ID card will offer quality and uniformity of information gathered with the benefit of significantly fewer input errors.
-Last but not least, the new citizen card can slash the amount of paper used and filed.
+The new government-issued ID card will offer quality and uniformity of information gathered with significantly fewer input errors.
+Last, the unknown citizen card can slash the amount of paper used and filed.

 From national ID to national eID

-For online access control, the applications take place remotely and therefore require a computer, a card, and an Internet connection.
+The applications take place remotely for online access control and therefore require a computer, a card, and an Internet connection.

-Just like with physical access control, it is essential to be able to filter access to certain Internet sites, applications, and databases.
+Just like physical access control, filtering access to certain Internet sites, applications, and databases is essential.
 The benefits are simplification and ease of use with a reduction in the number of means of identification, increased Internet security, and better protection for minors.

 What's the story here?